Boothby Pagnell: History

 The village lay in the historical wapentake of Winnibriggs and Threo.

 Boothby Pagnell has a Grade I listed surviving fragment of a medieval manor house, in the Norman style, dating from around 1200 AD.

 The village was a small community, its population in 1086 being just 19.
 It has archaeological remains at Cooks Close, a field west of the church, which is chiefly of medieval housing that seems to have fallen into disuse and dereliction by the 14th century, possibly as a result of the fall in the workforce in the aftermath of the Black Death.

 John de Bothby, Lord Chancellor of Ireland, was born here about 1320 and took his name from the village.

 Isaac Newton

-Although his uncle William Ayscough, the brother of Hannah Ayscough, was vicar of nearby Burton Coggles, during his period of scientific discoveries in 1666–1667, Newton spent some time in the summer at the rectory of Boothby Pagnell, which had a considerable orchard.
+Although his uncle William Ayscough, the brother of Hannah Ayscough, was vicar of nearby Burton Coggles, during his period of scientific discoveries in 1666–1667, Isaac Newton spent some time in the summer at the rectory of Boothby Pagnell, which had a considerable orchard.
 The vicar was the Trinity College Fellow Humphrey Babington, the brother of Katherine Babington.
 She was a friend of Hannah Ayscough and the wife of William Clark, the owner of the house at which Newton lodged in Grantham while at school.

 In his memoirs, Newton noted that he worked on Fluxions (which became differential calculus) at Babington's rectory and also calculated the area under a hyperbola (involving integral calculus).